 Image

-It’s hard to believe, but Claridge’s has never had an outdoor terrace.
-But that all changed on 20th May, when the team welcomed their first diners to the new secluded, street-level space just outside the main restaurant.
-They’re offering a summery, seasonal menu (including the hotel’s signature CFC – Claridge’s Fried Chicken) alongside a trio of savoury crumpets (we’re eyeing up the lobster cocktail), three types of rosé, and a killer cocktail list – try the blood orange garibaldi for a twist on the traditional Aperol.
+It’s hard to believe, but Claridge’s never had an outdoor terrace until May 2024, when the team welcomed their first diners to the new secluded, street-level space just outside the main bar.
+They’re offering a summery, seasonal menu, including the hotel’s signature Claridge’s fried chicken with lime chipotle yoghurt, two lobster dishes (we’re eyeing up the lobster roll), two Provence rosés, and a killer cocktail list – try the blood orange garibaldi for a twist on the traditional Aperol.

 Image